 What is 45 CFR § 164.530?

-The administrative requirements of the HIPAA Privacy Rule have been through several changes since they were first added to the Code of Federal Regulations in 2000.
-The publication of the Final HIPAA Rule in 2002, an amendment requiring non-intimidatory and non-retaliatory polices in 2006, and the reinforcement of staff training in 2009 demonstrate how HIPAA is constantly evolving.
+The administrative requirements of the HIPAA Privacy Rule have been through several changes since they were first added to the Code of Federal Regulations (CFR) in 2000.
+The publication of the Final HIPAA Privacy Rule in 2002, an amendment requiring non-intimidatory and non-retaliatory polices in 2006, and the requirement to provide HIPAA training on the Breach Notification Rule in 2009 are just a few examples of how 45 CFR § 164.530 has changed over the years.

 One further observation is that, unlike the HIPAA Security Rule which has “required” and “addressable” implementation specifications, all of the implementation specifications in the administrative requirements are mandatory.
 Consequently, there are no options to substitute a specification with an alternative measure or find the specification “unreasonable or inappropriate”.